syncfusion-content/xamarin.android-docs/xamarin-android/SfBarcode/Symbology-Settings.md

 ## Two Dimensional Barcode Settings

-Two dimensional Barcodes are customized by using the `xDimension` property that modifies its block size and it is commonly used for all kinds of supported two dimensional Barcodes.
+Two dimensional Barcodes are customized by using the `XDimension` property that modifies its block size and it is commonly used for all kinds of supported two dimensional Barcodes.

 ### Data Matrix Settings